HappyTuesday/pipeline-playbook-core/README.md

 This plugin is an engine to parse & execute a so-called deploy.config project in which you can define all environments(test env and prod env), projects(your business projects) and the actual compiling and deploying logic(called playbooks).

-So we have one plugin(this plugin, the playbook-pipeline-plugin) and a deploy.config project.
+So we have one plugin(this plugin, the pipeline-playbook-plugin) and a deploy.config project.
 We have a close look at these two components.

 ### Project deploy.config